otaviocv/tetris/README.md

-# tetris
+# Tetris RL
-A Reinforcement Learning Agent for the NES Tetris 1989
+*A Reinforcement Learning Agent for the NES Tetris 1989.*